All you need to know about manganese

 How to detect manganese in drinking water

-The World Health Organization has a HBV (health based value) of 0.4 mg/L, but didn’t think it was not necessary to establish a formal drinking water guideline for manganese since the HBV is well above concentrations normally found in drinking water.
+The World Health Organization has an HBV (health-based value) of 0.4 mg/L but didn’t think it was not necessary to establish a formal drinking water guideline for manganese since the HBV is well above concentrations normally found in drinking water.

 In 2004, EPA established a level of 0.3mg/L for chronic manganese exposure.
 This standard is a non-enforceable lifetime health advisory.
-For acute exposure, the health advisory level in 1-day and 10-day 1mg/L. For infants aged six months or lower, the EPA has et the chronic and acute exposure to 0.3mg/L. These advisory levels serve as guidelines that aid regulatory officials and help them protect public health and address manganese contamination.
+For acute exposure, the health advisory level is 1 day and 10-day 1mg/L. For infants aged six months or lower, the EPA has set the chronic and acute exposure to 0.3mg/L. These advisory levels serve as guidelines that aid regulatory officials and help them protect public health and address manganese contamination.

 How do you get rid of manganese from your water?

 You can remove manganese from drinking water using water treatment technologies such as reverse osmosis, filtration, distillation, and cation exchange water softening.
 If you want an additional assurance level for protection from manganese, you can go through the product certification process.
 This process is a review of confidential information by the Certification Body.
 This body reviews the location where the product is built and labeled as well as how it’s made.